 Tameside quite literally has something for everyone.
 It not only borders Manchester, with which it has excellent road, rail and tram links, but also wide expanses of countryside ideal for walking and other leisure pursuits.
 This is a community with a warm heart and proud heritage but it also has its eyes firmly fixed on the future and providing the very best opportunities for all.

 Something for everyone

-The borough has its eyes fixed firmly on the future and is undergoing a huge transformation through the Vision Tameside project which should be completed by 2018.
+Tameside is at an exciting time in its history as it undergoes a huge transformation through the Vision Tameside project, which should be completed by 2018.

 Vision Tameside – a partnership between Tameside Council and Tameside College – is an ambitious redevelopment strategy to bring greater economic prosperity and transform learning and skills.

-It will deliver an exciting future for Tameside by attracting new businesses and creating jobs and opportunities for residents.
+It will deliver an ambitious future for Tameside by attracting new businesses and creating jobs and opportunities for residents.
 Central to the project is a transformational three-phase development of the Tameside College campus.

 The college plans to build three new Advanced Learning Centres, based in Ashton Town Centre and at the Beaufort Road site offering young people in Tameside ‘state of the art’ facilities that equip them for the challenges of a changing economy requiring a highly skilled workforce.

 This once in a lifetime opportunity for Tameside brings together the latest transport infrastructure, the fastest broadband connection in Greater Manchester and outstanding teaching and learning facilities in state of the art accommodation that doesn’t just transform the lives of young people but raises the aspirations and opportunities available to the whole Tameside community.

 Tameside’s schools have also undergone massive investment.
 Over the last decade, virtually every school has been rebuilt or remodelled.
 Exam results are consistently better than the national average.